Get access to exclusive updates, the latest news and the inside scoop 🍨

 Login to your domain registrar and make the following changes to the DNS records:

-Don't let all that hard work go to waste.
-If you don't remove the storefront password, no one will be able to access your site even when it’s published and we all know what a disaster that would be.
+Don't let all of your hard work go to waste at the last hurdle.
+If you don't remove the storefront password on your Shopify store, no one will be able to access your site even when it’s published and we all know what a disaster that would be.